 Honestly, I hadn’t planned on signing up for this meditation retreat, mainly because, just a few months ago, I had done a road-trip in Eastern Bhutan.
 It seemed rather atrocious (in a good way) to visit Bhutan twice a year.
 I mean, how does one get so lucky?

-But, even more honestly, I had always wished to do a meditation trip to Bhutan (&/or a yoga retreat).
+But, even more honestly, I have always wished to do a meditation trip to Bhutan (&/or a yoga retreat).
 Imagine my delight when the chance really presented itself, which I must thank the most awesome Bhutan travel specialist for! 🥰

 Flying to Bhutan for Neykor meditation trip